 Weyburn Credit Union Limited is a for profit corporation governed by The Credit Union Act, 1998 in the Province of Saskatchewan, Canada.
-The Credit Union's registered office is located in Weyburn, Saskatchewan.
+The Credit Union's registered office is located at 205 Coteau Avenue, Weyburn, Saskatchewan.
 The Credit Union provides financial services to members through branches in Weyburn, Yellow Grass, Lang, and the surrounding area.